penske-media-corp/pmc-larva/README.md

 1. From within this repo, run `npm run link-all` to link the Larva, Patterns, CSS, and JS packages.
 1. From within your project, run `npx @penskemediacorp/larva link-all`.
-1. From within your project, run a full build (usually `npm run prod`).
+1. From within your project, run a full build with `npx @penskemediacorp/larva prod`.

 ## Viewing Larva Patterns